braceio/tags/README.md

 You can use Tags to build a multi-page static website without duplicating navigation or footer code.
 Here's how:

-1. Extract common HTML snippets from your website into separate files called "partials".
+1. Extract common HTML snippets from your website into separate HTML files called "partials".

 2. Include those snippets into several pages with a special tag.